 Dr. Luis Asuquo, an engineer serving as the Akwa Ibom State Commissioner for Science and Technology, says, "Technology is the emphasis in the whole world.
 It is the backbone of economic development today.
 The key to Akwa Ibom’s prosperity in this modern age lies in the effective combination of three factors: technology, raw materials, and capital.
 The most important of these three is possibly technology, since the creation and adoption of new scientific techniques can, in fact, make up for a deficiency in natural resources, and reduce the demands on capital."

+The science park has several areas of focus.
+Dr. Asuquo says, "Information technology and software development will be the focus of the first phase" of science park development.
 The state particularly hopes to develop small- and medium-sized businesses oriented toward serving or making products from Nigeria’s oil industry.
 Agriculture, biotechnology, health and pharmaceutical projects offer other opportunities for the future.

 For Governor Attah, Nigeria’s oil industry is one of the forces driving his emphasis on developing Akwa Ibom’s technical base.
 To bolster the science park, among other objectives, he seeks to establish a technology university composed of four or five science and engineering schools, although funding has had to be trimmed.
 Governor Attah explains, "I know how much money the oil companies are paying for seismic data from outside.
 So if I set up a university paying full salaries [so] that we have a research department that can handle all of those things, look at all that money that will stay inside the country!"

-Students learn computer applications in one of the government’s state-of-the-art computer laboratories.
+Courtesy of the State Ministry of Science and Technology Students learn computer applications in one of the government’s state-of-the-art computer laboratories.

 While Governor Attah and his commissioners know full well that value of improving the state’s technological base, they also know full well that many Akwa Ibom voters do not understand the significance of building a science park.

+In spite of the political risk, Governor Attah feels compelled to push ahead with his vision.
 "I see certain things around here, [that] if I don’t do them, nobody else will want to do them," Attah says.
 "So I go and do these things.
 For instance, I have not built a stadium, because I know the next governor will build a stadium.
 But I can go and build a science park, because the next governor may not think like me and want to build a science park."
 He muses, "When you know how much money India is making from developing software…"

 Proof of this calculation has already arrived.
 Out of all the possible choices on the continent, and largely due to the science park’s presence, Akwa Ibom has been selected to lead all of Africa in cellular telephone technology.
 The signing of a memorandum of understanding (MOU) in late March establishes a joint venture among Akwa Ibom’s science park and two Chinese companies—one a subsidiary of an American company, Technoconcepts—to manufacture and market cellular telephones throughout Africa.
 Each partner in the joint venture will own a one-third share.